-The following awards will be made annually as prizes in Letters.
-Except in the case of drama, where production rather than publication shall be the criterion, eligibility for these awards shall be restricted to works first published in the United States during the year and made available in hardcover or bound paperback form for purchase by the general public:
+The following awards will be made annually as Prizes in Books.
+Eligibility for these awards shall be restricted to works first published in the United States during the year and made available in hardcover or bound paper-back form for purchase by the general public:

 - 1. For distinguished fiction by an American author, preferably dealing with American life, Fifteen thousand dollars (\$15,000). - 2.
-For a distinguished play by an American author, preferably original in its source and dealing with American life, Fifteen thousand dollars (\$15,000). - 3.
-For a distinguished and appropriately documented book on the history of the United States, Fifteen thousand dollars (\$15,000). - 4.
-For a distinguished biography, autobiography or memoir by an American author, Fifteen thousand dollars (\$15,000). - 5.
-For a distinguished volume of original verse by an American author, Fifteen thousand dollars (\$15,000). - 6.
+For a distinguished and appropriately documented book on the history of the United States, Fifteen thousand dollars (\$15,000). - 3.
+For a distinguished and appropriately documented biography, autobiography or memoir by an American author, Fifteen thousand dollars (\$15,000). - 4.
+For a distinguished volume of original verse by an American author, Fifteen thousand dollars (\$15,000). - 5.
 For a distinguished and appropriately documented book of nonfiction by an American author that is not eligible for consideration in any other category, Fifteen thousand dollars (\$15,000).